Marco Kreuzpaintner: Career

 In 2007, Trade was released internationally.
 The film focuses on the subject of human trafficking, forced prostitution, and modern slavery.
 Trade was produced by Rosilyn Heller and was originally supposed to be directed by Roland Emmerich.
-However, as he was involved in preparation for directing 10.000 B.C. at the time, another director was sought, and Emmerich chose Kreuzpaintner, having met him previously in Munich in 2003.
+However, as he was involved in preparation for directing 10,000 BC at the time, another director was sought, and Emmerich chose Kreuzpaintner, having met him previously in Munich in 2003.
 Trade was the first film to have its world premiere at the United Nations Headquarters in New York City.
-The premiere was hosted by Sigourney Weaver, with former Secretary-General of the United Nations, Ban Ki-Moon opening the event.
+The premiere was hosted by Sigourney Weaver, with former Secretary-General of the United Nations Ban Ki-moon opening the event.